-Lyft 1099 Forms: Starting in the first week of February Lyft drivers will start getting their 1099 forms for their previous year earnings in the mail and that can only mean one thing…
+Early each year, Lyft drivers start getting their 1099 forms for their previous year earnings in the mail and that can only mean one thing...it's tax time!

-As mentioned above, if you drive for Lyft you'll be getting your 1099 from them soon, but which one will you get?
+If you drive for Lyft you'll be getting your 1099 form soon, but which one will you get?

 Some Lyft drivers will be getting the 1099-MISC if they generated under $20,000 in earnings for the previous year.
-And those drivers that generated over $20,000 in income + at least 200 trips will be getting the 1099-K.
+And those drivers that generated over $20,000 in income (and at least 200 trips) will be getting the 1099-K.

 Those who drive for Lyft are classified as independent contractors.
 They are not considered employees of Lyft, they are considered self-employed.
 You are essentially your own business whether you drive for Lyft, Uber or any other ridesharing service.